ktravers/ktravers.github.io/_posts/2017-03-23-dev-ops-crash-course-day-four.md

 Take out `acbuild --debug run -- /bin/bash -l -c "easy_install tzupdate nose nose-json"`?
 For python, which we don't use.

+`create_user` script:
+  - when container gets spun up, pass in a variable so we can create user account for the actual connected user.
+  - `chown`s permissions

 #### TODOs